-A Pushcart nominee, a Watson Fellow, a Fulbright Scholar and a finalist or winner in a handful of international writing competitions, Michelle was once upon a time a former German historian and university lecturer.
-In recent years, she has been the recipient of a New Zealand Society of Authors/Auckland Museum Library grant and a New Zealand Society of Authors mentorship grant.
+A Pushcart nominee, a Watson Fellow, a Fulbright Scholar and a finalist or winner in a handful of international writing competitions, Michelle was once upon a time a German historian and university lecturer.
+She has been the recipient of a New Zealand Society of Authors/Auckland Museum Library grant and a New Zealand Society of Authors mentorship grant.
 She is also a NZ Society of Authors Mentor and Manuscript Assessor.
 In 2022 she became chair of the Otago/ Southland brnach of the NZ Society of Authors.